Dual Diagnosis Treatment Arlington, VA

 Recovery Unplugged Northern Virginia - 6.8 miles from Arlington, VA

-Recovery Unplugged Northern Virginia is a dual-diagnosis treatment center in Annandale, Virginia that offers treatment services for substance use and mental health disorders that include major depressive disorder as well as binge eating.
+Recovery Unplugged Northern Virginia is a dual diagnosis treatment center in Annandale, VA that provides treatment services for mental health and substance abuse disorders that include major depressive disorder as well as eating disorders.

 Address: 5105 Backlick Road, Suite Q, Annandale, VA 22003 in Fairfax County